R-CF/ncdfCF/README.md

 ##### Extracting data

-There are three ways to read data for a variable from the resource:
+There are four ways to read data for a data variable from the resource:

 - **`data():`** The `data()` method returns all data of a variable, including its metadata, in a `CFArray` instance.